matrix-org/matrix-spec-proposals/proposals/3401-group-voip.md

 An alternative to to-device messages is to use DMs.
 You still risk gappy sync problems though due to lots of traffic, as well as the hassle of creating DMs and requiring canonical DMs to set up the calls.
 It does make debugging easier though, rather than having to track encrypted ephemeral to-device msgs.

 ## Security considerations

+State events are not encrypted currently, and so this leaks that a call is happening, and who is participating in it, and from which devices.

 Malicious users could try to DoS SFUs by specifying them as their foci.